swiegmann/dotkit-scss/README.md

 ## Overview

-dotKit-scss-2 is a lightweight `SASS/SCSS`-System (not even a framework due to its size).
+dotKit-scss is a lightweight `SASS/SCSS`-System (not even a framework due to its size).
 It comes with a bare minimum of mixins/functions.

 Key features: